The National Flower Export Expansion Council works to promote flower exports.

 Cultural appreciation of flowers was only common among the privileged aristocratic class in the chaotic times preceding the politically stable Edo Era of the17th to19th centuries.
 As social mayhem subsided, the general public gained the freedom of time and resources to develop a deep admiration for flowers.
 Political unification gave birth to the development and popularization of Japanese floriculture.
 Japan's love of flowers continues to this day.

-The Charm of Japanese Flowers and Planys
+The Charm of Japanese Flowers and Plants

 Japan leads the world in floricultural product development.
 Many of the resulting creations have been highly evaluated at International horticultural expositions.
 Cultivars produced only in Japan through delicate cultivation techniques that maximize specific traits of a breed have resulted in colorful, beautifully-shaped flowers.
 Precise fertilization management even allows the buds of cut flowers to blossom.